readthedocs/website/content/posts/drop-support-for-subversion-mercurial-bazaar.md

 We are announcing the deprecation of support for Bazaar, Mercurial, and Subversion version control systems starting on **Monday, June 3rd, 2024**.
-After this date, only Git repositories will be continue to be supported for building documentation projects.
+After this date, only Git repositories will be continue to be supported by our application.

 We've made this hard decision because [99% of our projects](https://github.com/readthedocs/readthedocs.org/issues/8840) use Git and we can't cover the product complexity, documentation complexity, and maintenance cost we were spending on Bazaar, Mercurial and Subversion for a small number of projects.